sangelici/pigment-react-client/README.md

 Overall, this project was a major challenge, and I pushed myself to be aware of each step that I took as I built my app.
 This means, on top of all my lists, I worked hard to keep track of my work flow.
 Each feature was given a branch, and merged with development upon completion.
 I also created issues within my repository to keep track of my research and progress of large challenges as I worked.
 I feel as though I pushed myself on this project, and I'm proud of what I could accomplishments.

+## Update
+While I continue to study React further, I've returned to my application to refactor and implement Redux, Stripe API, and more to mold Pigment further into being the e-commerce site I dreamed it to be.

+I've made big styling changes by simplifying the look but keeping with original aesthetic, and working hard to refactor using bootstrap classes throughout.
+The goal is to continuously turn Pigment into a user friendly site with lively personality.

 ## Future Goals
 - Implement favorites resource into the front end.
   - This will allow users to favorite arworks and store them in a favorites list that they can reference